FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 ## Definitions

-`tosId`: Terms of service Id.
-This unique Id represents a created terms firestore document.
+`tosId`: Notices of service Id.
+This unique Id represents a created notices firestore document.

-`link`: An external http link for a user to view the associated terms and conditions.
+`link`: An external http link for a user to view the associated notices and conditions.

-`creationDate`: Automatically generated date value on creation of a new terms document.
+`creationDate`: Automatically generated date value on creation of a new notices document.

 `allowList`: A list of users emails or phone numbers.
-If specified, this will validate to ensure only selected users can accept the specified terms.
+If specified, this will validate to ensure only selected users can accept the specified notices.

-`noticeType`: A key/value list of unique properties for the terms Firestore document.
+`noticeType`: A key/value list of unique properties for the notices Firestore document.
 An example, would be to add unique roles such as `publisher/consumer`

 ## Auth claims (optional)